Vyndicta/Celestial/docs/celestial-accelerator-docs/modules/fast-negative-three-half.md

 ## The Fast Negative Three Half Algorithm

-The proposed method is inspired from the inverse square root method, which is described in the appendix (see section "Fast Inverse Square Root").
+The proposed method is inspired from the inverse square root method, described above.
 As far as the author's knowledge goes, it is the first time such a method was proposed.
 This is likely because $$x^{-3/2}$$ can also be found by first computing $$x^{-1/2}$$ using the fast inverse square root method, and then multiplying $$x^{-1/2}$$ with itself three times.
 A comparison of the fast negative three half algorithm exponent and the fast inverse square root algorithm followed by two multiplications to obtain a similar result is presented at the end of the section.

-The method works by first computing a rough estimate of the result, then refining it using the Newton-Raphson method.
+Like the fast inverse square root, this method works by first computing a rough estimate of the result, then refining it using the Newton-Raphson method.

 ### Initial estimate

 The initial estimate process is based on the same assumptions as the fast inverse square root method.
-(As detailed in the appendix, the bit representation of a positive IEE-754 floating point number $$x=(1+ \frac{M_x}{N} ) \cdot 2^{E_x-B}$$ interpreted as an integer is equal to $$I_x = E_x \cdot N + M_x$$.)
+As mentionned previously, the bit representation of a positive IEE-754 floating point number $$x=(1+ \frac{M_x}{N} ) \cdot 2^{E_x-B}$$ interpreted as an integer is equal to $$I_x = E_x \cdot N + M_x$$.
 For two positive IEE-754 floating point numbers,  $$x=(1+ \frac{M_x}{N} ) \cdot 2^{E_x-B}$$ and  $$y=(1+ \frac{M_y}{N} ) \cdot 2^{E_y-B}$$ (see appendix for detail), following the equation:
 $$
 	y=\frac{1}{x^{3/2}}